space222/srgui/README.md

 # SRGUI
 ## Intro

-SRGUI (pronounced Sir Gooey) stands for Simple Retained-mode Graphical User Interface (as in the title).
+SRGUI (pronounced Sir Gooey) stands for Simple Retained-mode Graphical User Interface.
 Is a simple C++ GUI toolkit for creating overlay windows for simple utilities or debug interfaces.
 If a wider selection of fancier widgets is desired, use [Dear ImGui](https://github.com/ocornut/imgui) (it's super intuitive and works great) instead.
 SRGUI differs from ImGui in being retained mode and offering less attractive and fewer widgets.
-In fact, the author of SRGUI is a big fan of the late 20th century Windows look (win98/2000) and uses that as the inspiration for the look and feel of SRGUI (it is not duplicated exactly).
+I'm a big fan of the late 20th century Windows look (win98/2000) and use that as the inspiration for the look and feel of SRGUI (it is not duplicated exactly).
 SRGUI supports a certain amount of style/"look and feel" configuration.
 Any assistance is appreciated.
 New controls should (please) do their best to interpret the style settings.

 Demo Screenshot: